DanielSSilva/danielssilva.github.io/_posts/2020-04-22-dbatools-is-not-just-for-DBAs---Import-DbaCsv.md

 ALTER COLUMN UserIdentity BIGINT
 ```

-By running this and rerunning the query, we already have the expected result
+By running this and rerunning the query, we will get the expected result

 ![averageTime](/img/dbatools-isn-t-just-for-DBAs/averageTime.png)